jagottlieb/CE-QUAL-W2-Data-Visualization/README.md

 #### Virtual Environments

+Note: If using Anaconda or miniconda, do not use venv

+Run `pip install virtualenv`

 From Powershell, in your working directory, run `python -m venv venv`

 If you are using the Command Line: